Kledis98/Covid-19-Mern/README.md

 ## Connect to MongoDB

 Use scripts on server.js to fetch data from 2 free API's provided by https://disease.sh, and store the data in your database.

+---

 This is the API from which I fetch the data => https://disease.sh/v3/covid-19/historical?lastdays=365 I have 365 days worth of data for each country. ( You can modify it as you like for ex: lastdays=50) The last updated date is 9 March 2023, so using lastdays=365 I have data from 10 March 2022 - 9 March 2023.

+---

-Use scripts to create an admin user in DB who will be able to perform CRUD opedations.
+Use scripts to create an admin user in DB who will be able to perform CRUD opedations, and do not forget to put the username and the password inside the .env file.
 Update .env file

 ```